irontonbrewing/tilt_perl/README.txt

 sudo cpanm LWP::UserAgent

 # if you want to run hcitool and hcidump as a normal user, grant the appropriate capabilites to the executables
+# then remove the 'sudo' calls in the perl script
 # note this may have security implications
 sudo setcap 'cap_net_raw,cap_net_admin+eip' `which hcitool` sudo setcap 'cap_net_raw,cap_net_admin+eip' `which hciconfig`

+TO USE:

+1) In a terminal window, simply exectue the program
+    >> tilt.pl

+2) A generic "searching" screen is displayed until a Tilt is detected -if nothing appears within 30 seconds or so, make sure your Tilt is on, floating, and in range.
+    -also make sure there is no obvious source of bluetooth interference, and that your device's bluetooth is functioning in general

+3) The Tilt status will appear in place of the search window once a Tilt device is found.
+   -data is updated automatically in real time.

+4) To start URL web-end logging:
+    a) Configure => Logging => <color> => Setup Log
+    b) In the new popup window, enter the URL end-point, a logging interval (in minutes, minimum 15), and a beer name
+    c) Click START
+    d) any errors will be displayed in the "Status:" area

+5) To add a calibration offset:
+    a) Configure => Calibrate => <color> => <cal choice>
+    b) Manual calibrations will open a popup window to enter the offset
+    c) Note: only a single calibration offset is currently supported. device level calibration in prepared sugar solutions is recommended
+    d) Note: calibration will be applied upon the next subsequent reading

+6) Any logging or calibration settings will be automatically saved to a config.ini file in the local directory, then automatically loaded on the next program start.
+    The settings saved are color-specific and can support multiple devices.